Squab Breast

 What is squab breast?

-Squab breast refers to the meat from young pigeons, typically harvested at 4 weeks old, known for its tenderness and rich flavor.
+Squab breast refers to the meat from young pigeons, typically harvested at about 4 weeks old.

 How should squab breast be cooked?

-Squab breast can be roasted, grilled, or pan-seared.
-It is best cooked to medium-rare to maintain its juiciness.
+Squab breast is best cooked medium-rare to maintain its tenderness and flavor.

 Is squab breast healthy?